BLUE HORIZON 1261

 "Hi, Captain," replied the mechanic.
 "I see we have our extra body up here."

 Merlin turned to look at Porter and then acknowledged the statement with a nod toward the vixen; she had orange, red and white fur with black from her fingertips to her elbows and from her knees down to her toes.
-She was dressed in a casual white blouse with the top two buttons free, but the shirttail was tucked neatly into a pair of pressed grey slacks that hugged her curvaceous form.
-Dainty sandals were upon her feet and the legs of her slacks ended just below her kneecaps.
-She sat with her hands resting upon her knees in one of the oversized recliners, chatting quietly with Samantha, who was seated beside Durant at one end of the couch.
+She was dressed in a casual white blouse with the top two buttons free, but the shirttail was tucked neatly into a pair of gray capris that hugged her curvaceous form; dainty sandals were upon her feet.
+She sat with her hands resting in her lap in one of the oversized recliners, chatting quietly with Samantha, who was seated beside Durant at one end of the couch.
 The wolf did a quick head-count, and realized that everyone was present and accounted for.

 He looked down at the raccoon.
 "You've met?" he asked finally.